jagadeesh32/cello/docs/configuration.md

 | `graceful_shutdown` | True | Enable graceful shutdown |
 | `shutdown_timeout` | 30 | Seconds to wait for graceful shutdown |

+### Cross-Platform Worker Strategy

+Cello automatically selects the best multi-worker strategy for the current platform:

+- **Unix/Linux/macOS**: Uses `os.fork()` with `SO_REUSEPORT`.
+Workers inherit the listening socket from the parent process for optimal performance.
+- **Windows**: Uses subprocess re-execution.
+Each worker is spawned as a new subprocess that re-executes the user's script with the `CELLO_WORKER=1` environment variable set.
+This ensures all routes, middleware, and lifecycle hooks are fully registered in each worker process, avoiding PyO3 pickling issues.
+This follows the same pattern used by Gunicorn and Uvicorn.

+No application code changes are required -- the strategy is selected automatically at runtime.

 ---

 ## TlsConfig